 If you're a regulated brand reading this and realizing your old playbook is breaking, here's the order of operations that's working in 2026.

 - 1Audit your current review velocity.
 How many genuine, verified customer reviews are tied to each SKU per month?
-If it's under 10 across all retail location listings, your algorithmic visibility is starving.
+If it's under 10 across all dispensary listings, your algorithmic visibility is starving.

 - 2Build a post-purchase review request flow.
 SMS or email, sent 2-7 days after purchase.
 Make it easy.
 Aim for a 20%+ response rate.